juliusiqbal/ai-img-gen/README.md

 ### OpenAI API

-The application uses OpenAI DALL-E 3 API for image generation.
+The application uses OpenAI GPT Image 1 API for image generation.
 Make sure you have:

 -   A valid OpenAI API key
 -   Sufficient API credits